Baseball players' union alleges employees at Bad Bunny agency offered improper inducements

 Arbitrator Michael Gottesman has denied the agents’ request to block the players’ association, a decision the union asked a federal court in Manhattan to confirm.

-Rimas spokespeople and lawyers did not respond to a request for comment.
-Rimas was founded in 2021 with the goal of representing Latin players.
+Rimas declined comment, spokeswoman María de Lourdes Martínez said.
+The company was founded in 2021 with the goal of representing Latin players.